hershagustin/hershagustin/README.md

 👨‍💻 Check out what I’ve built / live websites at: (https://hershagustin.com/)

-- 💼 Currently working as a Web Designer & SEO Specialist
+- 💼 Currently working as a Web Designer/Developer & SEO Specialist

 - 🌱 Passionate about continuous learning through hackathons, tech workshops, and volunteer work as a Web Content Coordinator with AiLA, a volunteer-led non-profit organization